graycoreio/magecheck/README.md

 # MageCheck

-A Github action that standardizes the quality control processes of Magento 2 Stores and Extensions.
+A Github workflow that standardizes the quality control processes of Magento 2 Stores and Extensions.